CarolANikolic/dicee/README.md

 ### How to structure a project while working with modules:

-- Folders structure as well as how to organize the components with their own folder, js and css files;
+- Thinking of the project's architecture, how to organize the components with their own folder, js, and css files;

-### Sharpen my skills at making the code resuable and modular:
+### Sharpen my skills at making the code reusable and modular:

-- Keeping the code organized and having separate files that services its own functionalities, like a button component:
+- Keeping the code organized and working with the separation of concerns so each module has its own responsibility.

 ~~~
 const Button = (type, name, use, action) => {